RossM/KoikatsuMods/Extra Shaders/README.md

 **Translucency:** Allows the background to show through the object, but tinted by the object’s color.

-**FakeRefraction:** Distorts the background behind the object, giving the impression that the material is refracive.
+**FakeRefraction:** Distorts the background behind the object, giving the impression that the material is refractive.

 **Matcap:** A matcap texture.